Pyrimidine-nucleoside phosphorylase

+The reaction is reversible, so this is also how the pyrimidine nucleosides uridine, cytidine, 2'-deoxyuridine, and thymidine can be made in the bacterium Bacillus stearothermophilus in which the enzyme was characterised.
+It has also been described from Enterobacter aerogenes.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is pyrimidine-nucleoside:phosphate alpha-D-ribosyltransferase.
 This enzyme is also called Py-NPase.
-This enzyme participates in pyrimidine metabolism.